Tourism in Rome is big business. The city has some of the finest sights in the world and gets up to 10 million visitors a year.

 - The Roman Forum and Palatine Hill: Free

-- The Capitoline Museums: Free
+- The Capitoline Museums: €9.50

-- Castel St Angelo: €5
+- Castel St Angelo: €5.60

 - Public transport: Free

-TOTAL COST: €133
+TOTAL COST: €153.30

-As you can see, with this itinerary it’s actually slightly more expensive to do all of these sites with the Vatican and Rome Pass than without it.
+As you can see, with this itinerary it’s actually slightly more expensive to do all of these sites with the Omnia Rome and Vatican Pass than without it.

 When you’re only visiting Rome for a few days anyway, do you really want to spend that much time standing in line?
 I certainly don’t.
 And this is when the card makes the most sense.

 Is the Vatican and Rome Pass worth it?

 You would have to do some calculations in advance to work out what you are going to see and how much all of that would cost.
-It might work out slightly cheaper to not buy the pass.
+(And the system of getting the first two Rome sights free, then the rest being discounted, makes those calculations a bit tricky.)

-Part of the problem is that, unlike city passes like the London Pass, the Dublin Pass or the Paris Pass, not all attractions are free with the Vatican and Rome Pass and you start paying concession rates after you’ve used up your free entries.
 The other issue is that the only option for the duration is 72 hours, so it may not be cost-effective if you’re only visiting for 2 days, for example.

 But, having said all of that, I was really impressed with how easy and convenient it was to use the pass.
 It saved me so much time not having to queue and being able to just go straight into sights like the Colosseum and the Vatican Museums.

-Overall, I would recommend getting the pass if you’re going to have a packed 72 hours of sightseeing and there are going to be a fair amount of other tourists in the city.
+Overall, I would recommend getting the Omnia Rome and Vatican Pass if you’re going to have a packed 72 hours of sightseeing and there are going to be a fair amount of other tourists in the city.